 When enabled, allows a reduction in the number of links between a master and multiple slaves.
 See 'Share Socket', below for more details.
-Generally, it is recommended gained.
-The user name and password set here in the master Comms configuration must match those of the slave.

-Some slaves require a user name and password to be entered before access can be Login Required documentation supplied with that instrument.
+Generally, it is recommended that this item is left at the default for the particular slave being configured.
+Some slaves require a user name and password to be entered before access can be documentation supplied with that instrument.
+Username/Password See Login Required, immediately above